Where is the road calling you?

 When I was younger and a little but dumber, waking up on the floor usually meant I had consumed enough alcohol to last me for an entire week.
 The morning I woke to the final day of our three day trek however, there was no hangover or bass drums pounding in my head.
 Instead, roosters signaled bright and early it was time to start the day. […]

 Our building anticipation and excitement nearly prevented us from sleeping our first night in Kyaukme.
 It didn’t matter to us we had no idea where exactly we were headed, how long we were trekking each day, how far we were driving on the motorbike or which villages we were sleeping in.
-We couldn’t ignore the perfection of our timing to join him or the intensity of attraction we felt convincing us to make an atypical brash decision to venture into the Packed and readyunknown with little preparation. […]
+We couldn’t ignore the perfection of our timing to join him or the intensity of attraction we felt convincing us to make an atypical brash decision to venture into the unknown with little preparation. […]

 For the first time in years we had re-discovered a feeling that had almost become embarrassingly foreign to us given our passion for travel.
 We would be entering a country we had never before visited with only the photos and stories of others to provide us with our own fantasy of what Myanmar held in store for us.
 The excitement building within me began to spread through my body after making our way through security and into the main lobby of the airport. […]